 Risks & Opportunities

-So, as I continued to dig deeper into the company, I became less and less excited.
-First of all, they operate in a very competitive space, as evidenced by them losing Amazon as a customer for the Kindle e-readers, which affected the business by a -48% decline year over year.
+First of all, the Company operates in a very competitive space, as evidenced by them losing Amazon as a customer for the Kindle e-readers, which affected the business by a -48% decline year over year.

 Revenues from engineering consulting fees have been about ~$800,000 a year.
 It’s not a bad idea to build this division out as it relates to optical technology implementation and vision consulting.
 It would be a more robust way to secure sales